 - report genuinely suspected or known fraud or corrupt conduct to appropriate University staff/authorities through the appropriate channels (see Public interest disclosure policy and Fraud control procedure);

-- refrain from any conduct including alcohol or substance abuse or misuse, which could adversely affect personal work performance or the safety and well-being of others (see Alcohol and other drugs in the workplace procedure);
+- refrain from any conduct including alcohol or substance abuse or misuse, which could adversely affect personal work performance or the safety and well-being of others;

 - take reasonable steps to ensure adequate protection of all confidential information;

 - take reasonable steps to ensure compliance with intellectual property policy (see Intellectual property policy);

 - maintain as appropriate the confidentiality of University dealings when interacting with outside organisations and others within the University;

 - ensure that any official University information is not used, without University authorisation, in order to gain a financial or other benefit for themselves or any other person or group;